 At the AGM, every shareholder who is registered in the shareholder register at the record date and who has registered their right of participation is entitled to participate, either personally or via a representative with power of attorney, and to vote according to their holding without restriction in the right to vote.
 Shareholders are entitled to have a matter addressed at the AGM, having submitted a written request to the Board well in advance of the notice convening the AGM being issued.

-All AGM documents, convening notices and other information relating to the AGM, together with minutes of the meeting, are published in Swedish and English on PE's website, at pe.se/ir.
+All AGM documents, convening notices and other information ahead of the AGM, together with minutes of the meeting, are published in Swedish and English on PE's website (www.ir.pe.se/en).

 Shareholders